-Started by 16 fishermen in Michigan who wanted to protect their local river, TU has grown to 140,000 members in 400 local chapters throughout the country and has been instrumental in restoring more than 10,000 miles of rivers and streams around the country.
+Started by 16 anglers in Michigan in 1959 who wanted to protect their local river, TU has grown to 300,000 members and supporters in 400 local chapters throughout the country and has been instrumental in restoring more than 10,000 miles of rivers and streams around the country.
 TU has been a force in protecting habitat for trout and salmon from Alaska to Maine.
 Since its founding, TU and its local chapters and volunteers have made numerous tangible contributions to conservation in the United States, including significant reforms in state water law in the East and West and on-the-ground projects to restore and reconnect streams.
-TU has mobilized the sporting community to protect some of America’s last best places to hunt and fish and works at the state and federal levels to achieve protections for trout and salmon.
-TU members are the back bone that keeps the organization growing and moving forward in everything from on-the-ground restoration of rivers and streams to involving young people in conservation.
-The 50th anniversary celebration is really a celebration of our 140,000 members around the country.
+TU has mobilized the sporting community to protect some of America’s last best places to hunt and fish and works at the local, state, and federal levels to achieve protections for trout and salmon.
+TU members are the backbone that keeps the organization growing and moving forward in everything from on-the-ground restoration of rivers and streams to involving young people in conservation.
+The 50th anniversary celebration is really a celebration of all our members around the country.

-The Collegiate Peaks Anglers Chapter was chartered in 1985 and celebrated its 25th anniversary in 2010.
+The Collegiate Peaks Anglers Chapter was chartered in 1985 and celebrated its 30th anniversary in 2015.
 Fred Rasmussen and Vern Rutherford got together to get this chapter rolling.
-Many of the founding members are still active and carrying out the TU mission.
+Several of the founding members are still active and carrying out the TU mission.
 We accomplished our first stream improvement project within the first month of existence and have been hard at work since.
-Started with 35 people, the chapter now boasts almost 300 members.
+Started with 35 people, the chapter now boasts over 300 members.
 This chapter has won numerous state and national Trout Unlimited awards and our projects have garnered many state and federal awards as well.

-The state council of TU, Colorado Trout Unlimited celebrated its 40th anniversary in 2010 as well.
+The state council of TU, Colorado Trout Unlimited celebrated its 50th anniversary in 2020.